MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-onprem.md

 #### Performance impact on setting up CDC on SQL Server

 There is a performance impact if you set up CDC on the database.
-SQL Server will be slower (depends on the retention period used) and you also need storage for the extra data.
+SQL Server will be slower (depending on the retention period used) and you also need storage for the extra data.

 #### Performance impact of enabling Transparent Data Enryption (TDE)